abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 ![todo-ui-initial](../todo-ui-initial.png)

-You can click on the *Login* button, use `admin` as the username and `1q2w3E*` as the password to login to the application.
+You can click on the *Login* button and use `admin` as the username and `1q2w3E*` as the password to login to the application.

-All ready.
+All right.
 We can start coding!

 ## Defining Entities